 Culture is what makes companies “best places to work” in great times and holds them together during tough times.
 But when so much about the world (and work) remains in flux, it’s the organizations that embrace uncertainty that seem to fare the best.
 So how do you make adaptability part of your company’s culture?

 At Lattice’s Resources for Humans Virtual Conference, HR experts weighed in on what adaptability really means in the context of the employee experience and how to develop it.
-To watch a recording of the session, click here.

 For less-experienced employees, 2020 represented a wake-up call to vulnerability.
 In just a matter of weeks, unemployment went from record lows to record highs — and even Silicon Valley unicorns had to adjust goals and scale back operations.
 So how can HR teams motivate these individuals to not just carry on, but ultimately grow through adversity?